 Andrew McNeil is a local resident of Dairy Flat and has been involved with Matea for many years; first as a recipient of their firewood service and sometime later he was offered the opportunity to become a staff member in the Vocational department.
 After his period of employment Andrew was offered a position on the Board of Trustees and has been involved with the growth of Matea from humble beginnings to the established rural lifestyle home and work place that Matea is today.
 Andrew says: “I am excited with the enthusiasm and talent of Matea’s current board members and staff.
 I look forward to the growth this exciting team can bring to the challenged members of our community.”

-Karen Hellyer is our newest member to the board, who joined this year.
-She has been involved with Matea Trust since 2016 when her eldest son Andrew, moved into the Matea Residential House and joined the vocational team in the firewood distribution.
+Karen Hellyer joined the Board in 2018, and has been involved with Matea Trust since 2016 when her eldest son Andrew, moved into the Matea Residential House and joined the vocational team in the firewood distribution.
 Her vested interest in the future of Matea has motivated her to become more involved.
 Karen grew up on the Hibiscus Coast and has lived and worked here in the dental industry for many years.
 She has two grownup children and they love to spend quality time together as a family and this includes travelling - preferably somewhere warm!
 Karen says: “I look forward to working with the other Trustees in continuing to make Matea the best it can be.”